 Digital transformation has pushed the boundaries of business operations.
 With expanding boundaries, there’s a drastic increase in the probability of cyberattacks.
 Organizations of all industries and sizes are at risk.
 Even though organizations pay attention to security on some level, they still experience attacks.
+Here we can use a vulnerability scanning tool to stay ahead of these attacks.
 Are they not paying enough attention?
 Is anything missing from their strategy?
 This is where cyber hygiene comes into the picture.

 What is cyber hygiene?

-IT assets now have more loopholes than ever.
+IT assets now have more loopholes than ever which can be patched using a patch management tool.
 They are easy to exploit and can cause larger disruptions to the business.
 Unfortunately, such fragile environments exist in almost all organizations and cause a huge discomfort to IT security.
 Thus, a standardized security framework will ensure stronger, reliable, and scalable security measures, protecting the IT network from all potential risks.

 Cyber hygiene is the process of following routine IT security and management measures.
 It keeps assets in their best health and helps operate with maximum security.